Here's the GAA senior club action available on TV and live-streaming this weekend

-The only issue for supporters is that restrictions are still in place with the cap at 200 people present for matches – 400 in six Ulster counties – meaning ticket hunts are more frenzied than ever.
+With attendance restrictions still in place, many fans around the country will be relying on TV and county board live-stream coverage to keep an eye on the action.

-There’s going to be a lot of disappointed supporters but the good news is that there are ways of watching the action.
+There’s live TV coverage on TG4 tonight and Sunday afternoon while RTÉ’s opening club GAA game for the season takes place tomorrow evening.

-Away from TG4′s continuing excellent coverage and the streaming services being offered by county boards, there are plenty clubs planning on covering games.
-Let us know in the comments section below what else is being covered.
+There are plenty clubs planning on covering games so let us know in the comments section below what else is being covered.

 Here’s a list of senior matches that you can watch over the weekend.